 A functional SINEUP® is modular and comprises two essential domains: an mRNA binding domain, providing recognition, and an effector domain, responsible for recruiting the translation machinery.
-The specificity towards a target protein is tightly controlled by a bespoke mRNA-binding domain (BD).
-The effector domain (ED) imparts the translation-enhancing function by interacting with key components of the intracellular machinery.
+The specificity towards a target protein is engineered and tightly controlled by designing a bespoke mRNA-binding domain.
+The effector domain imparts the translation-enhancing function by directly and efficiently recruiting ribosomes to the mRNA initiation complex.
 The resulting modular SINEUP therefore accelerates the rate of translation of a chosen mRNA, boosting endogenous protein expression of the protein it encodes in a very specific manner.

-SINEUPs® specificity enables exquisite precision in targeting the expression of a single protein whilst maintaining the ratio of isoforms.
-The antisense-sense pairing of the SINEUP® binding domain to its target mRNA provides a key safety feature by enabling the design of narrow specificity and avoiding off-target effects.
+SINEUP specificity enables exquisite precision in targeting the expression of a single protein whilst maintaining the ratio of isoforms.
+The antisense-sense pairing of the SINEUP binding domain to its target mRNA provides a key safety feature by enabling high specificity and avoiding off-target effects.
 Furthermore, by acting on translation and not at the genomic or transcriptional level, SINEUPs do not introduce change in the DNA or alter the nature or balance of cellular RNAs.

 SINEUP mRNA recognition is driven by the rules of nucleic acid hybridisation, which makes them programmable.
 SINEUPs can easily and rapidly be engineered for any new target.
-Their small size opens up multiple options for delivery that could be adapted for specific indications, including direct delivery as oligonucleotides or via viral or non-viral vectors.
+Their small size opens up multiple options for delivery that could be adapted for specific indications, including direct delivery as oligonucleotide or via viral or non-viral vectors.